 Do you still think that — that directing requires life experience?

 Oh my god, one hundred and fifty percent.
-I directed my first feature last summer, [Meadowland].
-Even though I felt totally nervous to direct for the first time, I still felt the most prepared I’ve ever felt.
+When I directed my first feature [Meadowland], I felt totally nervous to direct for the first time.
+But I still felt the most prepared I’ve ever felt.
 There are things about the world and the human condition that I know now at my age that I don’t see how a person coming straight out of college could know.
 It happens, but it’s rare.

 Did you need filmmaking experience or life experience?

 I needed both.
 I needed experience in a technical role just to get experience to do the non-technical role.
 I needed to understand what pieces you need to tell a story.
 But I also needed to understand what it takes to make everything happen on set.

 One thing the producers appreciated when I directed my feature was my ability to prioritize.
 Instead of saying, “I need this,” about everything, I’d say, “You know what?
 I shouldn’t spend money on this extremely extravagant thing when it’s not really integral to the story.
 We can lose it.
 It won’t affect the narrative.
 And now we can devote more money to the things that are important to the story.”

 A lot of first-time filmmakers have a hard time letting things go.
 They want everything.
 They don’t understand that you’re lucky to get anything.
 As a director (and a DP), you have to make important decisions all day long, and you have to make them quickly.
 If a filmmaker hasn’t spent a lot of time on set, she won’t be as prepared for that.

 There are so many solutions you learn while working on the set of other people’s movies.
 When it finally came time to do my own movie, I immediately had some kind of a workable solution whenever issues came up.
 I had already been in that scenario before.
 I don’t regret my decision to wait a very long time before directing my first feature.
 I don’t know how the world is going to receive it, but I’m really glad I waited until now.